Understanding EMI Shielding in Military Applications: MIL-STD 461 Explained

 EMI shielding applies Faraday cage principles to contain electromagnetic emissions and protect sensitive electronics.

-A Faraday cage is an enclosure made of conductive material that blocks electromagnetic fields—when electromagnetic waves hit the conductive surface, they induce electric currents that create an opposing electromagnetic field, effectively canceling out the original field inside the enclosure.
+A Faraday cage is an enclosure made of conductive material that blocks both the electric and magnetic field components of electromagnetic waves: When electromagnetic waves hit the conductive surface, they induce electric currents that create an opposing electromagnetic field, effectively canceling out the original field inside the enclosure.

 A diagram explaining Faraday cage principles